 2. Supplement your wellness.

 A pregnant mum should take a vitamin supplement that contains folic acid.
 It is even better if it started before conception and during early pregnancy.
 Why folic acid?
 Because this micro-mineral, which is found mostly in green leafy veggies, when taken 400 mcg daily before and during early pregnancy, can reduce the risk of having babies born with neural tube defects.
 This is definitely one to remember when it comes to pregnancy health.
+Consider boosting your immune system as well to prevent Coronavirus.
+Please contact your doctor to know which immune boosters you can take.

 3. Do away with your vices.